 - It’s a bit more expensive than most of our other favorite options

 - It won’t be too effective if you don’t have Bluetooth connectivity or cell service

 - Accidentally setting the alarm off might cause panic among your loved ones

 Best Personal Alarm for Joggers and Walkers

 5. Vigilant Personal Wrist Alarm with Sweat Proof Band

-The Vigilant Personal Wrist Alarm is a pretty good example of what a simple, yet seemingly effective personal alarm should look like.
-It’s really simple to strap around your wrist and sits snugly as a normal watch would.
+The Vigilant Personal Wrist Alarm is a pretty good example of what a simple-yet-effective personal alarm should look like.
+It’s really simple to strap around your wrist and, sits as snugly as a normal watch would.
 Once it’s on, all it takes is the click of a button to activate the alarm siren and alert others of your danger.

 When you do happen to find yourself in a dangerous spot, the 125 decibel sound will truly keep any possible assailants at a distance.
 And, the best part about the physical design of the device is that you won’t have to fumble around with it when you’re in danger.
 Plus, the battery can withstand up to 30 minutes of alarm time, meaning it’ll last for years without you having to replace the batteries.